baltsaros/ft_transcendence/README.md

 >

 ## Setting up environment
+After cloning the repo, you need to:
+* install *NodeJS* (via *Software Manager* on Mac)
+* run *npm install* in the root folder to install all the dependencies
+* install *Postgresql* (via VM on Mac)
+* create *.env* in the root folder
+* install *ES7+ React/Redux/React-Native snippets* VS Code extension and optionally *Prettier*

+## Some commands
+* *npm run dev* - to launch both apps in the develpment mode; to access the NestJS server go to *localhost:3000/api*; to access the React server go to *localhost:5173*
+* *npm run build* - to build apps
+* *npm run start* - to start NestJS server with React build in the production mode; only *localhost:3000* will work in this case; also need to have .env in the root directory

+## Project structure
+* apps - folder for frontend and backend parts
+* node_modules - contains necessary modules for Turborepo, NestJS and React.
+Should be in .gitignore
+* turbo.json - config for turborepo
+* package.json - contains commands for turborepo

+### Backend (src)
+* *auth* - module that is responsible for 42 and local authentication; it also has *getProfile()* function that receives a frontend request, does security checks and, if everything is fine, returns a user data
+* *user* - module that is responsible for manipulation with user data (including creation, update and possible removal)
+* *channels* - module that is responsible for handling a chat
+* *messages* - not currently used?
+* *uploads* - a folder for received files (like user avatars)
+* *helpers* - a folder for helper functions; *data-storage.service.ts* is not used, since it is a not reliable way to store data
+* *types* - a folder for defining interfaces
+* *main.ts* - entry file for the backend

+### Frontend (src)
+* *api* - a module that is used to make axios requests to the backend; it creates an axios instance with the stored access token
+* *assets* - a folder for images and similar files used by React
+* *components* - contains frontend components
+* *helpers* - a folder for helper functions; *localstorage.helper.ts* is currently not used, since it does not work perfectly
+* *hooks* - a folder for hooks functions; for example, *useAuth()* checks redux data to determine whether a user is logged in or not
+* *pages* - contains main pages
+* *router* - *router.tsx* contains links to all used pages that is used later by *react-router-dom*; inside it is possible to define a default index page, error page, protect pages
+* *services* - a folder for services; *auth.service.ts* handles authentication and related calls to the backend
+* *store* - a redux folder that is used to store data
+* *types* - a folder for interfaces
+* *main.tsx* - frontend entry file
+* *App.tsx* - out main page; all other pages are injected in it; check authentication
+* *index.css* - file where many tailwind parameters are defined

+## NEstJS terms
+* dto is  a sort of schema/model to parse request body
+* entity looks like dto, but it describes/defines database structure
+* strategy defines how authentication is carried out
+* guards check whether access rights and allow/disallow incoming requests

+# Setting up the project from zero
+* Below are just some instructions and commands for when you start a new project

+## Setting up the environment
 * Install turborepo.
 It allows to connect backend with frontend: *npm install -D turbo*
 * Install tailwind.
 It is a CSS utility: npm install -D tailwindcss postcss autoprefixer
 * Inside *apps* create nestjs project: *npx nest new backend*